aaronklinker-st/example-integrated-monorepo/README.md

 https://github.com/aaronklinker-st/example-integrated-monorepo/blob/be62a4a76a3c5e56f1d7e6d60068da0201e19f60/vite.shared.cts#L29-L31

 Another thing to point out is that there are no dependencies in any of the `package.json`s other than the root.
-All dependencies for all apps are listed in the root `package.json`.
+All dependencies for all apps and packages are listed in the root `package.json`.

 ## Setup